 After that, make sure to install all dependencies with:

-npm install
+npm install1

-This will allow you to preview your changes locally at localhost:5173
+This will allow you to preview your changes locally at localhost:5173 and will automatically reload the page when you make changes.

-npm run dev
+npm run dev1

-Now you can open and browse the website from the browser by visiting http://localhost:5173
+Now you can open and browse the website from the browser by visiting http://localhost:5173.

-This will compile all Markdown files into static HTML files and place them in .vitepress/dist
+This will compile all Markdown files into static HTML files and place them in .vitepress/dist:

-npm run build
+npm run build1

-This will start a local server on port 4173
+This will start a local server on port 4173 serving the content found in .vitepress/dist:

-npm run preview
+npm run preview1

-Once you're happy with your changes, you may push
+Once you're happy with your changes, you may push your changes:

 git add .